 This section contains obligations for all managers and staff.

-This manual sets out instructions to staff of the University about occupational health and safety (OHS).
-Other information and checklists are also provided through links in the manual or on the University OHS website.
+This manual sets out instructions to staff of the University about Occupational Health and Safety (OHS).
 The aim of this manual is to promote safe work practices, to manage OHS risks, to inform staff and to assist in providing a safe environment for University staff and contractors, students and visitors.

-The manual resides on the University’s OHS website and is maintained by the OHS Unit in the Human Resources Services Division (HRSD).
-Enquiries in relation to this manual may be directed to the Manager, OHS, Michael O’Donoghue, on extension 68175 or by email.
+The manual resides on the University's OHS website and is maintained by the Health, Wellbeing and Safety (HWS) Unit in the Human Resources Division (HRD).
+Enquiries in relation to this manual may be directed to the Manager, HWS, Michael O'Donoghue, on extension 68175 or by email.

 The University's OHS policy is in The Guide.

-The OHS Unit provides advice and services in relation to workplace health and safety, emergency management, workers’ compensation and the rehabilitation of injured workers.
+The Health, Wellbeing and Safety (HWS) unit provides advice and services in relation to workplace health and safety, emergency management, staff welfare and wellbeing, workers' compensation and the rehabilitation of injured workers.

-The Manager, OHS has authority to require from relevant managers -
+The Manager, HWS has authority to require from relevant managers -

 - the completion and submission of health and safety plans